System FR as Foundations for Stainless: Introduction

+The subtleties of ensuring function termination have been an initial impetus for the calculus we present.
 Termination is desirable for many executable functions in programs and is even more important in formal specifications.
 A non-terminating function definition such as $f(x) = 1 + f(x)$ could be easily mapped to a contradiction and violate the conservative extension principle for definitions.
 Yet termination in the presence of higher-order functions and data types is challenging to ensure.
 For example, when using non-monotonic recursive types, terms can diverge even without the explicit use of recursive functions, as illustrated by the following snippet of Scala code: